GodWasaProgrammer/SSMM_UI/SSMM_UI/ReadMe/ReadMe.txt

 3.
 Go to OBS(or other RTMP-viable streaming software)
-Go into Settings -> Stream -> "Custom" set server to : rtmp://localhost/live/stream
+Go into Settings -> Stream -> "Custom" set server to : rtmp://localhost/live
+Set streamkey to -> stream

 4.
 Click "Start Receiving in SSMM"